canonical/cloud-init/doc/rtd/topics/datasources/nocloud.rst

 Cloud-init performs variable expansion of the seedfrom URL for any DMI kernel variables present in ``/sys/class/dmi/id`` (kenv on FreeBSD).
-Your ``seedfrom`` URL can contain variable names of the format ``%dmi.varname%`` to indicate to cloud-init NoCloud datasource that dmi.varname should be expanded to the value of the DMI system attribute wanted.
+Your ``seedfrom`` URL can contain variable names of the format ``__dmi.varname__`` to indicate to cloud-init NoCloud datasource that dmi.varname should be expanded to the value of the DMI system attribute wanted.
-The leading and trailing percent ``%`` in ``%dmi.<varname>%`` are used because other metacharacters would have to be escaped to avoid Grub interpreting those chars.
-Typically you want to use cloud-init's distro-agnostic alias
+The leading and trailing double-underscores ``__`` in ``__dmi.<varname>__`` are used because they are URL safe characters in case URL parsing touches this value as well as 'safe' from any Grub variable expansion performed when seedfrom value is provided as appended kernel command line parameters.

 .. list-table:: Available DMI variables for expansion in ``seedfrom`` URL
   :widths: 35 35 30